 Related Read: 20 Superstition Mountains Hiking Trails You Can’t Miss

 Nearest town: Tombstone, if you count that as a town.
 (30 mins)

 Today, you can still see most of the jail, which is now a museum.
-(Nearby is a tree where they used to handcuff prisoners before it was built.)
+Nearby is a tree where they used to handcuff prisoners before the jail was built.
 There’s also an old general store, hospital, school, and cemetery.
 Bring water and have plenty of gas as there are no amenities on site.

 5. Agua Caliente

 North of the Gila River near the town of Hyder is Agua Caliente, which translates to “hot water.”
 Unlike many Arizona ghost towns, Agua Caliente was built around a natural hot spring (and eventually a stagecoach line), rather than a mine.
 Native Americans used the soothing spring before it was “discovered” by 19th-century travelers.
 Eventually it became known as a relaxing stop for those traveling the Butterfield Overland Mail Route.

 Agua Caliente’s first owner was King S. Woolsey, who ran Agua Caliente Ranch.
 He used the springs for limited agricultural purposes and raising livestock like goats and cattle.
 But when travelers started coming through the area he built a 22-room resort (finished in 1897), complete with a spring-fed swimming pool.

 While many came to the resort to enjoy the healing properties of the spring, farmers in the area overtaxed the springs and they eventually dried up.
 Travelers today can still see the ruins of the hotel along with other stone buildings and the pioneer cemetery.

 Related Read: 11 Best Places to Go Camping Near Water in Arizona